ftrono/DJames/README.md

 # 🎧 DJames

 DJames is a vocal Spotify remote & smart driving assistant for Android.
-It makes use of a **Multi-Agent AI architecture** based on *Mistral AI* for Speech-to-Text and NLP, *ElevenLabs* for Text-To-Speech, *Spotify's Web API* and custom matching algorithms.
-The UI is based on Jetpack Compose.
+It makes use of a **Multi-Agent AI architecture**, currently based on *Mistral AI* for Speech-to-Text and NLP, *ElevenLabs* for Text-To-Speech, *Spotify's Web API* and custom matching algorithms.
+The UI is based on *Jetpack Compose*.

-DJames integrates a **self-made agentic orchestration library**, ***KAIGraph***, which I built for Kotlin, inspired by LangGraph.
+DJames integrates ***KAIGraph***, an **agentic orchestration framework** I built for Kotlin, inspired by LangGraph.

+Future planned works will involve the testing and integration of:
+* *smaller, local open-source LLM models* to replace the cloud LLM API calls;
+* *local open-source speech-to-text and text-to-speech models* to replace the cloud STT-TTS API calls;
+* more and more infotaining functionalities.

 <img src="./app/src/main/res/drawable-nodpi/app_icon_round.png" alt="DJames" width="100"/>